MitchDarrow/HHC_2025/act3_snowblindambush_mjd.md

 ## Solution Overview

-Starting with only public access to the web application, reconnaisance was conducted to determine weaknesses.
+Starting with only public access to the web application, reconnaisance was conducted to identify weaknesses.
 The chatbot was exploited to recover the admin password to the website.
 Once logged in, a file upload mechanism was discovered that allowed for abuse.
-A redirect used a parameter, that was discovered to allow Server Side Template Injection (SSTI).
-This was exploited to achieve Remote Code Execution (RCE) and access as the web application service account.
-A cron job was discovered that ran as root, and under specific conditions would exfiltrate an encrypted copy of the /etc/shadow file.
-With this file, the password for the root user was obtained.
+The redirect after file upload used a parameter, that allowed Server Side Template Injection (SSTI).
+This was exploited to achieve Remote Code Execution (RCE) and access to the application as the www-data identity.
+A scheduled job was discovered that ran in the context of the root user.
+Under specific conditions this job would exfiltrate an encrypted copy of the /etc/shadow file.
+From this file, the password for the root user was obtained.
 This was used to elevate permissions and obtain the flag.

 | Activity           | Primary Tactic | MITRE ATT&CK Technique ID             | MITRE ATT&CK Technique Name |
 | :-----------------------: | :--------------------------------: | :-----------------------: | :--------------------------------: |